Last Reviewed: 19.11.2025

 - how to make sure pregnant women and new mothers are aware of the extension of rights;

-- additional action that could be taken to tackle any workplace disadvantage triggered by pregnancy and maternity, and to support women who have experienced this.
+- additional action that could be taken to tackle any workplace disadvantage triggered by pregnancy and maternity, and to support women who have experienced this; and

 - Statutory paternity leave and unpaid parental leave will become day one rights: Instead of requiring a minimum period of employment, statutory paternity leave and unpaid parental leave will become available from day one of employment.
 The Bill will also remove the requirement for paternity leave to be taken before shared parental leave (or lost), which should give employees more flexibility on which type of leave to take.